What to Purchase Before Your Baby Arrives

 This is concerning because of BPA’s links to serious health problems including:

 - Metabolic disorders

-Dr. Brown’s BPA-Free Glass Bottles help to reduce gas and belly discomfort to make mealtime happier for parents and babies alike.
+Dr. Brown’s BPA-Free Glass Bottles help to reduce gas and belly discomfort, making mealtime happier for parents and babies alike.

-As much fun as it is to dress a newborn up in adorable clothes, you might want to keep their wardrobe simple for the first few weeks.
-Clothing that is simply-made, easy to put on, and simple to take off will make life much easier – especially during midnight feedings.
+While dressing your newborn in adorable clothes is darling, keep their wardrobe simple for the first few weeks.
+Clothing that is easy to put on and simple to take off will make life much easier – especially during midnight feedings.

 Consider Secondhand Clothes

 If you’re a first-time parent, you’ll be surprised at how quickly your baby outgrows their clothes.
 In fact, you might only get one or two wears out of that super-cute onesie.
 Incredible hand-me-downs can be found from friends, neighbors, online marketplaces, and local thrift stores.

 Reusing baby clothes saves on resources, and when you’re done, pass on any clothes to friends, family, or parents in need (just be sure to thoroughly wash baby clothes first).